seanmodd/seanmodd.github.io/aboutme.md

 - I rock a great mustache
 - I'm extremely loyal to my family

-What else do you need?
+What else do you need bro?

 ### My story